New Mexico Medicare Insurance Plans

 The Aging & Disability Resource Center (ADRC) in New Mexico provides services for you in order to help with questions about your Medicare benefits.
 These services are provided via the State Health Insurance Assistance Program (SHIP), funded in part through a grant from the Centers for Medicare and Medicaid Services (CMS).

 New Mexico SHIP provides education, counseling, and information concerning:

 - Medicare Parts A and B (Original Medicare)

 Volunteers and staff are available to help you with your questions and the application process; they do not endorse, sell, or recommend insurance plans.

 Low-Income Subsidy (ExtraHelp) for Prescription Drugs

-If you live in New Mexico, you should consult with one of our insurance specialists, who are available to provide you with personal assistance and the information you need specific to your area.
-A knowledgeable professional can help you compare New Mexico Medicare insurance plans and assist you in finding the plan with the benefits that meets your needs.
+If you live in New Mexico, you should consult with one of our licensed sales agents, who are available to provide you with personal assistance and the information you need specific to your area.
+A licensed sales agent can help you compare New Mexico Medicare insurance plans and assist you in finding the plan with the benefits that meets your needs.